 OECD Multilateral Convention

-Argentina is a signatory to the OECD Multilateral Convention on Mutual Administrative Assistance in Tax matters.
-The Convention requires signatories to exchange information “on request,” and authorizes exchange of information spontaneously and automatically.
-The Convention is also is the underlying instrument to the MCAA.
+Argentina is a signatory to the OECD Multilateral Convention on Mutual Administrative Assistance in Tax matters, which requires signatories to exchange information โon request,โ and authorizes exchange of information spontaneously and automatically.

 Common Reporting Standard (CRS)

-Argentina has adopted CRS for the automatic exchange of financial account information, and has more than 70 active exchange relationships, including with most financial centers.
+Argentina has adopted CRS for the automatic exchange of information, and has a number of active exchange relationships.

 FATCA